LasticXYZ/docs/docs/price-simulator/how-to-use.md

 ## Introduction

 This guide will walk you through the features and functionalities of the simulator, ensuring you make the most out of this application.
+For a video guide check out this youtube video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7y8Tad7WfdU?si=QWtblXUL38VZVqby" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Visualization